ttscoff/JekyllPlugins/KBDTag/README.md

         # to enable them.
 Ignored if not using modifier symbols.
         use_plus_sign: false

-With all symbols set to true and `use_plus_sign` disabled, output looks like this (using my default styling):
+With all symbols set to true and `use_plus_sign` set to false, output looks like this (using my default styling):

 ![](symbolsonly.png)